nuxie/axelrod/README.md

 # Weighted Axelrod model

-Master thesis, Applied Computer Science @ Jagiellonian University.
+Master's thesis, Applied Computer Science @ Jagiellonian University.

 The Axelrod model is a  well known model of culture development and dissemination describing a possible mechanism for emergence of cultural domains.
 It is based on two sociological phenomena: homophily and the theory of social influence.
 Technically, it assumes that every culture is represented by a vector of F cultural traits (features), each taking any of q allowed opinions (values).
 The model assumes that an individual can interact with local neighbors if and only if they share some common traits.